Click on the below links to access the Multi-Agency Referral Form for:

 For guidance in relation to making a referral relating to under-age sexual activity, see Underage Sexual Activity Procedure and Safeguarding Children and Young People from Child Sexual Exploitation Procedure.

 For guidance in relation to making a referral relating to Forced Marriage, see Forced Marriage Procedure.
-Professionals may have only 'one chance' to save a life by speaking to a potential victim.
+Practitioners may have only 'one chance' to save a life by speaking to a potential victim.
 If a victim is allowed to walk out of the door without support being offered, that chance is wasted.

 Individual members of the public who make a referral may prefer not to give their name or alternatively they may disclose their identity, but not wish for it to be revealed to the parents/carers of the child concerned.